 Flora Lewis was a Paris-based commentator on international events for The New York Times for over 25 years.
 Her indefatigable reporting and graceful writing received wide recognition.
 She received more than a half-dozen honorary doctorates, lifetime achievement awards from the OPC Foundation and the National Press Club, and awards from the Columbia University School of Journalism and the Aspen Institute.
 The French government made her a Chevalier in the Legion of Honor.

 STANDARD & POOR'S AWARD FOR ECONOMIC AND BUSINESS REPORTING

 The S&P scholarship was created specifically to encourage talented young reporters considering careers in financial journalism.
 It is intended to reward the study of accounting, financial analysis, and investment research related to the functioning of global financial markets and to enhance the coverage and understanding of international business and investing.
 Standard & Poor’s is the world’s foremost provider of financial market intelligence, including independent credit ratings, indices, risk evaluation, investment research and data.

-THE JERRY FLINT SCHOLARSHIP FOR INTERNATIONAL BUSINESS REPORTING
+THE JERRY FLINT FELLOWSHIP FOR INTERNATIONAL BUSINESS REPORTING

 Supported by family and friends

 Jerry Flint began his career at the Wall Street Journal in 1956 and spent 12 years at The New York Times.
 He joined Forbes in 1979, holding several senior positions and covering international stories in Cuba, Nicaragua, and Africa.
 In 1996, Flint became a columnist writing about the automotive industry, where he earned the moniker, Dean of Automotive Writers.
 He received numerous awards and was recognized by his peers as one of the smartest, most contrarian, relentless reporters in the last century.
 Flint’s reputation lay in his ability to see a story for what it was, not for what it appeared to be.
 Click here for more on his career.